ashkonf/PythonTTest/README.md

 calculate_confidence_interval(points, confidence_threshold)
 ```

-This function calculates and returns the confidence interval on a dataset using the given confidence threshold.
+This function calculates and returns the confidence interval on the provided dataset with the given confidence threshold.

 Arguments: